rogsme/yams.media/content/config/running-everything-together.md

 [![running-everything-together-6](/pics/running-everything-together-6.png)](/pics/running-everything-together-6.png)

-## Emby
+## Media service

-If you wait for the movies to download, if you go to Emby at [http://{your-ip-address}:8096/](), you'll see your movies right there, waiting for you.
+After your movies have downloaded, if you go to your Media service (Jellyfin, Emby or Plex), you'll see your movies right there, waiting for you.

 [![running-everything-together-7](/pics/running-everything-together-7.png)](/pics/running-everything-together-7.png)